sir-jick/arduino_pwm_UART/README.md

 # Requaerment
-  1. one arduino uno or nano borad as master
+  1. one arduino uno or nano or every arduino boards based on ATmega 328 borad as master
-  2. one arduino uno or nano board as slave
+  2. one arduino uno or nano or every arduino boards based on ATmega 328 board as slave
   3. 10k potentiometer
   4. L298 motor driver
   5. 12V motor